-To help your junior high student uncover their calling, K12 offers Middle School Career Explorations I & II, where students:
+To help your junior high student uncover their calling, Stride K12-powered schools offer Middle School Career Explorations I & II** as part of Stride Career Prep, where students:

 In high school, students take courses in career fields of interest, such as Healthcare Explorations or IT Explorations, to take a deeper dive into opportunities in those industries.

 Full and Part-Time Programs

 Career exploration through Stride Career Prep is available at Stride K12-powered tuition-free and tuition-based schools across all 50 states.* Alternatively, K12 Private Academy offers a tuition-based option for students to take a part-time, more flexible approach to Stride Career Prep.
 Students can stay at their home school and supplement their regular curriculum with Stride Career Prep courses, preparation for industry certification exams, † career clubs, and more.